emberjs/rfcs/0000-ember-data-partial-record-loading.md

 This should handle most of the use cases.
 For all of the other use cases there should be a method to override the default behaviour.

-Two cases, which are not covered by a "happy path", are:
+Cases, which are not covered by a "happy path", are:

 1. A property is not returned by the API.
 Some APIs may ommit some properties if they're not needed for a given record.
 This could result in triggering